 How to apply for DACA?

 Unfortunately, since a Texas court issued a rule to end DACA in 2021, new applications are neither being rejected nor accepted by USCIS.
 That is, you will not receive any kind of response.
 The only thing that remains standing is the possibility of renewing the application already made.

 When to fill out a DACA renewal application?

-If your two years have passed and you need to fill out a DACA renewal application, you must do so before the 120 days (4 months) before it expires.
+If your two years have passed and you need to fill out a DACA renewal application, you must do so 120 days (4 months) before it expires.
 The DACA expiration date is on the front of your Employment Authorization Card.

 The cares and dangers of DACA